Code-Institute-Submissions/vinyl-punks/README.md

 ## Quick start

-If you want to try out the app right away, you can either create a new user or log in with:
+If you want to try out the app right away, you can either shop around without authenticating yourself, create a new user account or log in with superuser rights:

 username: testuser
-password: testuser
+password: allaccess

+*It is time consuming to add albums to the inventory.
+Please do not delete albums already in the database.
+If you want to try out the full proccess of adding, updating and deleting an album, start with adding a new album and play around with that one.
+Thanks!*

 ## Introduction